 Figure: 1 Geometry for the conversion from STEC to VTEC by using ionospheric prices point (IPP).

 The International GNSS Station (IGS) provides the calculation of the bias errors beforehand.
-The monthly biases values for satellites and IGS stations can be accessed from ftp://ftp.unibe.ch/aiub/CODE/.
+The monthly biases values for satellites and IGS stations can be accessed from website ftp://ftp.unibe.ch/aiub/CODE/.

 We have also used the night-time data to perform the analysis of equatorial ionospheric anomaly (EIA) as the study location lies close to the EIA region.
-The data of various geomagnetic parameters are taken from OMNIWEB.
+The data of various geomagnetic parameters are taken from OMNIWEB (give the website here ?????????). .